 The above seals are classified as static and are not designed to move after installation.
 Static seals are assembled into the hardware (e.g., a code-62 flange) and the seal (o-ring) in that flange is "squeezed" by tightening the flange bolts to the recommended torque.
 This tightening procedure provides the necessary energizing force to contain the pressurized BOP control fluid.
 Should the bolts be under-torqued or vibrate loose in service, then the static seal may lose its required squeeze and leak.
 Code-62 flange o-rings leak when the flange bolts have not been correctly torqued at installation, and SAE fitting o-rings tend to leak when the backup nut has not been tightened after the direction of the fitting has been changed.
-While the number of reported code-62 flange o-ring leaks and SAE fitting o-ring failures had high total reported events compared to other types of piping/tubing over the six-year period (29 and 61 events, respectively), which may be due to maintenance or assembly issues, failures of these types tended to decrease over time, with only four such issues reported in 2022.
+While the number of o-ring failures on code-62 flanges and SAE fittings was high compared to other types of piping/tubing parts over the six-year period (29 and 61 events, respectively), failures of these types tended to decrease over time, with only four such issues reported in 2022.